NachoCP/AskPDF/article/article.md

 1. **Data Loading**: This initial stage involves the ingestion of PDFs, audio files, video, etc... into a unified format for the next phases.
 2. **Data splitting**: The next step is to divide the content into manageable segments.
 Segmenting the text into coherent sections or chunks that retain the context and meaning.
 3. **Data embeddings**: In this stage, the text chunks are transformed into numerical vectors.
 This transformation is done using embedding techniques that capture the semantic essence of the content.
-4. **Data Storing**: The last step is storing the generated embeddings which is typically in a vector database or store.
+4. **Data Storing**: The last step is storing the generated embeddings which is typically in a vector store.

 ### Data Retrieval & Generation